upb-uc4/api/hlf/scala/admission.md

 Additionally, as described in [General Communication](general-communication.md), different proposal calls can be made.

-## AddAdmission(enrollmentId: String, courseId: String, moduleId: String, timestamp: Option[String])
+## AddAdmission(enrollmentId: String, courseId: String, moduleId: String, timestamp: String)
 - Returns
     - Admission :: Json (refer to: [Admission](../chaincode/admission.md#Admission))
         - => Success
     - TransactionError :: Json (refer to: [DetailedError](../chaincode/errors.md#DetailedError))
         - => error is returned
           - If the given parameters could not be parsed.
-    - TransactionError :: Json (refer to: [SemanticError](../chaincode/errors.md#SemanticError))
-        - => error is returned
-          - If the given transaction could not be performed.
-ValidationRules were violated.
+          - If the given transaction could not be performed due to semantic reasons.

 ## DropAdmission(admissionId: String)
 - Returns